Philanthropy Advisors – Helping you make a difference in 2020 and beyond

 We won’t blast you with jargon or try and make philanthropy some kind of academic subject.
 We keep it real.
 We listen, we investigate and we provide the best options for you, your family, or your Trust/Foundation or company.

 We take action.
 There are no challenges too great.
 We can work in some of the world’s most challenging environments; seeking out dynamic, innovative and impactful projects, enabling you to put your money to work in communities that need it most.

 Trust in the Philanthropy Advisor is everything

-It is essential to have a rapport and to have trust in the philanthropy advisor you are working with.
+It is essential to have a rapport and trust in the philanthropy advisor you are working with.
 To build that trust we will cover much more than funding.
 We need to understand what your passion is, your motivation and how your colleagues and family view your philanthropy.
-We will also share with you everything you need to know about Abbey Solutions.
 As John Abbey leads on philanthropy, you will get to know exactly what makes him tick and why he has devoted his life to making a difference.

-We will help you clarify your goals and help you or your Trust/Foundation take bold decisions.
+We will help you clarify your goals and help you or your organization take bold decisions.

-Confidentiality is everything to us and we will always keep your interests at heart.
+Confidentiality is everything to us and we will always protect your interests

 Philanthropy consulting – What we don’t do

-We won’t provide you with jargon loaded information or the latest philanthropy “toolkits” or trends.
-(I’m sure it is all very useful, but it’s not what we do).
+We won’t provide you with jargon loaded information or the latest philanthropy “toolkits” or trend.

 We won’t spend your money developing a strategy you don’t necessarily need.